 - 28 ounce -can of diced tomatoes (with juice)

-- Cook ground beef and onion in large soup pot over medium heat until browned and cooked through.
+- Brown beef and onion in large pot or Dutch oven, over medium-high heat until browned and cooked through.
 Drain.

 - Serve with bread and butter or biscuits.